 Professional AssociationsProfessional Associations: Engineering Council of South Africa | IEEE | IEEE Communications Society | IEEE Industrial Electronics Society

-After that he moved on to the Council for Scientific and a Industrial Research (CSIR) in South Africa as a senior engineer in the mechatronics and micro manufacturing group.
-He worked on a number of projects drawing on his experience as a full stack software developer and researcher.
-Some of the projects included country wide near real time water quality monitoring, automated detection of road surface distresses, 3d sonar imaging for harbour surveillance and an underground mining safety robot.
+Afterwards he moved on to the Council for Scientific and Industrial Research (CSIR) in South Africa as a senior engineer in the mechatronics and micro manufacturing group.
+He worked on several projects drawing on his experience as a full stack software developer and researcher.
+Some of the projects include: country wide near real time water quality monitoring, an automated lensless blood diagnostics system, automated detection of road surface distresses, 3d sonar imaging for harbour surveillance and an underground mining safety robot.

-After spending 4 years at the CSIR he joined IBM Research in 2015 as a research scientist.
-He has been working on Air Quality Management and spearheading the Digital Urban Ecosystems programme.
+After several years at the CSIR he joined IBM Research in 2015 as a research scientist.
+During his time at IBM he has worked on several projects that include air quality management, solar system design and asset maintenance optimization.
 Tapiwa has a wealth of experience from academia, industry and research.
-He has worked on many commercial products and research projects and has a number of research publications.
-A technology lover, some of his areas of speciality include Wireless Sensor Networks, Cognitive Radio Networks, Full Stack Software Development, Virtual Reality, Mechatronics, Computer Vision, Machine Learning and Pattern Recognition.
+He has worked on many commercial products and research projects and has several research publications.
+A technology lover, some of his areas of specialty include Wireless Sensor Networks, Cognitive Radio Networks, Full Stack Software Development, Virtual Reality, Mechatronics, Computer Vision and Machine Learning.

 He is a member of the Institute of Electrical and Electronics Engineers (IEEE), the IEEE Industrial Electronics Society (IES), and the Engineering Council of South Africa (ECSA).